 Take Pepsi and Coke for example.
 Sure, there are people who have their preference on which one they prefer.
 However, most people are not ‘married’ to either one.
 For example, if I’m at a restaurant and I ask for Coke, and they only have Pepsi, I’ll get by with Pepsi.

 It’s easy to jump ship to a competitor when there’s no real connection.

-The biggest advantage you have in business is YOU.
-So find elements of your personality to put out there for people to connect to.
+The biggest advantage you have in your practice is YOU.
+So find elements of your personality to put out there for consumers to connect with.

 Every prospect will connect to a different part of your personality.
 Those who have been following me for a while know that I have a one year old. and being parent changes everything.
 It’s simple, but it gives me and other parents something in common.
 Parents simply relate to each other, especially when we’re talking about infants.

 Personality makes you stand out, and makes you human.
 Your competition can copy your product, copy your price, and copy your website.
 But they can’t copy you.
 That’s why it’s so critical to put your personality into your marketing and your practice.

 The text here was written by Dean Hunt, a 29 year old internet entrepreneur who wrote an excellent article on how to use personality in your business.

 The biggest mistake most private practice owners make is assuming that patients will remember you after discharge.
 It’s very easy for them to forget.
 It’s our job to make sure they remember.

 By optimizing the before, during and after patient experience, you can create an unbeatable VIP patient experience in your physical therapy business.

 Your competitors won’t be in the same league.